Sixline/VortexDM/README.md

 ```

 # Known Issues:
-- Linux Xserver will raise an error if some fonts are missing, especially emoji fonts - See Dependencies below
+- Linux X Server will raise an error if some fonts are missing, especially emoji fonts - See Dependencies below

 - Mac - Tkinter - Can have issues depending on versions.
 See here: https://www.python.org/download/mac/tcltk

 - Systray Icon: Depends on GTK 3+ and AppIndicator3 on Linux.
 Install these packages if you need systray to run properly.

 # Dependencies:
-- Python 3.7+: Tested with Python 3.10+ on Windows 10 and Ubuntu Linux
+- Python 3.8+: Tested with Python 3.11+ on Windows 10 and Ubuntu Linux
 - [Tkinter](https://docs.python.org/3/library/tkinter.html): standard Python interface to the Tcl/Tk GUI toolkit.
 - [FFmpeg](https://www.ffmpeg.org/): for merging audio with DASH videos.
-- Fonts: (Linux Xserver will raise an error if some fonts are missing, especially emoji fonts.
+- Fonts: (Linux X Server will raise an error if some fonts are missing, especially emoji fonts.
 Below are the
 recommended fonts to be installed.

     ```